 After the on-site visit, the staff were retrained on how to provide the PREA education information to an inmate upon arrival to the facility which included the external reporting process.
-Also, postings of the PREA information (posters) informing inmates of the telephone numbers to call against sexual abuse and sexual harassment and to call the victim advocate for emotional support services were updated throughout the facility.
-NCDPS PREA Program Coordinator sent the appropriate supplemental documentation to the auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.
+The NCDPS PREA Program Coordinator sent the appropriate supplemental documentation to the auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.